 Getting down to business

-But taking possession during the summer and Christmas break meant shutdowns in the construction industry, and the serial DIYers were unable to book a tradie until February 2021.
+But taking possession during the summer and Christmas break meant shutdowns in the construction industry, and the serial DIYers could not book a tradie until February 2021.
 Freya explains, “We did as much DIY as possible, as we love to get our hands dirty; and it’s always better for the budget.”

-The mother-daughter team kept the interior layout close to the original, apart from removing a non load-bearing wall, which was done to open up and widen the kitchen and dining area, creating more flow and to bring in more light.
+The mother-daughter team kept the interior layout close to the original, apart from removing a non-load-bearing wall, which was done to open up and widen the kitchen and dining area, creating more flow and bringing in more light.

 The brown carpet throughout the home was ripped up and replaced with modern timber-look flooring to support the Balinese-like coastal look the Whites were aiming for.
 It’s also a much more practical choice for those wet and sandy returns from the surf beach around the corner.